Nigel Adams: Expenses

-Between 2011 and 2012, Adams claimed the Independent Parliamentary Standards Authority (IPSA) approved accommodation allowance of £26,144 against a maximum annual allowance of £27,875 based on having four children living with him in London.
+Between 2011 and 2012, Adams claimed the Independent Parliamentary Standards Authority (IPSA) approved accommodation allowance of £26,144 against a maximum annual allowance of £27,875 based on having four children living with him in London, whilst also claiming his family live in Yorkshire.
 Critics pointed out the coalition government removed support for other families earning £60,000.
 Since his election in 2010, his average accommodation costs have been £21,468.36 per year against a maximum annual allowance of £27,875.00.

 Donations

 In 2015, Adams voted against plain cigarette packaging in the Tobacco Products Regulation motion.
 He had previously accepted £1,188 in hospitality from Japan Tobacco International during the 2012 Chelsea Flower Show.
+The Telegraph reported that Adams had received a total of £60,000 in tobacco industry hospitality from 2010 to 2015.

 He was criticised by Greenpeace for promoting biomass as an energy source after accepting more than £50,000 in political donations and hospitality from companies in the biomass sector.

 Personal life

-Adams is married to Claire (née Robson) who works part-time as his office manager on a salary just under £20,000.
-The couple have four children and live in Yorkshire.
+Adams is married to Claire (née Robson) who worked part-time as his office manager on a salary just under £20,000.
+The couple have four children.

 He is a patron of the Selby Hands of Hope charity.
 A cricket enthusiast, he is active on the Yorkshire committee of the Lord's Taverners.
 While playing for the Lords and Commons Cricket team against the MCC at Lord's in 2013, he scored an unbeaten century.

-Adams has served as a governor at two of his former schools, Camblesforth Primary school (2002–04) and Selby High School (2007–11).
+Adams has served as a governor at two of his former schools, Camblesforth Primary School (2002–04) and Selby High School (2007–11).